IBM/cloudpakforintegration-workshop/workshop/exercise-mq/README.md

 # Exercise: Integrate MQ with

 In this task, you navigate to the MQ Console and check the MQ configuration.
-You create the queue which accepts the resulting data from the call to the "NEWORDER" API.
+You can create a new queue that accepts incoming data.

 ## Steps